Duane Espy

 Duane Espy was drafted by the Milwaukee Brewers in the 7th round of the 1970 amateur draft and played in the minor leagues for eight seasons (1971-1978).

-After his playing career ended, he managed in the minors for the Brewers from 1979 to 1982.
+After his playing career ended, Espy managed in the minors for the Brewers from 1979 to 1982.

-Joining the San Francisco Giants, he managed the Shreveport Captains (1983-1985) and coached the Phoenix Firebirds (1986-1987).
-Espy managed in the Giants' farm system from 1988 to 1991, and was the team's minor league hitting coordinator in 1992.
-He was later a coach at Phoenix again before leaving the organization.
+Joining the San Francisco Giants, Espy managed the Shreveport Captains (1983-1985) and coached the Phoenix Firebirds (1986-1987).
+Espy managed in the Giants' farm system again from 1988 to 1991, and was the team's minor league hitting coordinator in 1992.
+Espy was the hitting coach for the Firebirds in 1993-1994 before leaving the Giants organization.

 Year-by-Year Managerial Record[edit]